Complexity Classes for Online Problems with and without Predictions: Examples of -Hard Problems

 Other work on Vertex Cover includes the following.
-In the purely online vertex-arrival model, there exists a $t$-competitive algorithm for $t$-Bounded Degree Vertex Cover, and an impossibility result showing that one cannot create a $(t-\eps)$-competitive online algorithm for $t$-Bounded Degree Vertex Cover, for any $\eps > 0$~\cite{DP05}.
-In the offline setting, Minimum Vertex Cover is MAX-SNP-hard~\cite{PY91}, APX-complete~\cite{S82,DS05}, and NP-complete~\cite{GJ90}.
-Lastly, Online Vertex-Arrival Vertex Cover is AOC-complete~\cite{BFKM17}.
+In the purely online setting, there exists a $t$-competitive algorithm for $t$-Bounded Degree Vertex Cover, and the problem does not allow for a $(t-\eps)$-competitive algorithm, for any $\eps > 0$~\cite{DP05}.
+Considering advice, the problem is AOC-complete~\cite{BFKM17}.
+In the offline setting, Vertex Cover is NP-complete~\cite{K72} and APX-complete~\cite{S82,DS05}, and $t$-Bounded Degree Vertex Cover is MAX-SNP-hard~\cite{PY91}.